Tennis: Halle ATP Results - Collated - UrduPoint

 Tennis: Halle ATP Results - Collated

-Halle ATP results on Wednesday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries):
+Halle ATP results on Saturday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries)